FooBarShebang/statistics_lib/Documents/Requirements/RE004_distribution_classes.md

 **Title:** Improper value of an agrument

 **Description:** The **ValueError** or its sub-class should be raised if an argument of a proper data type, but of unacceptable value is passed into any parametric method of any class, including the initialization / instantiation method, and assigment to a setter property.
+Specifically,

+* Instantiation of the classes and changing the distribution parameters via setter properties
+  * Gaussian - sigma is <= 0
+  * Student's - degrees of freedom is <= 0
+  * Chi-square - degrees of freedom is <= 0
+  * F - either of the degress of freedom is <= 0
+  * Exponential - rate is <= 0
+  * Gamma - either shape or rate is <= 0
+  * Erlang - shape or rate is <= 0
+  * Poisson - rate is <= 0
+  * Binomial - probability is not in the interval [0, 1], or number of trials is < 0
+  * Geometrical - probability is not in the interval [0, 1]
+  * Hypergeometrical - either of the parameters is not < 0, or number of 'succeess' objects or trials is > than total number of objects
+* qf() - the argument is not within (0, 1) range
+* getQuantile(k, m) - either of the arguments is <= 0, or k >= m
+* getHistogram(min, max, NBins) - min >= max , or NBins is <= 1

 **Verification Method:** T